bojanpopic/developer.joomlatools.com/extensions/logman/integrations/joomla.md

 #Joomla! components

-By utilizing Joomla's event system, third party components built on top of the Joomla!
-Framework can be easily integrated with LOGman.
+By utilizing Joomla's event system, third party components built on top of Joomla! can be easily integrated with LOGman.

 *For information on integrating a component within the Joomla! event system, please refer to the [Plugin](http://docs.joomla.org/Plugin) and [Events](http://docs.joomla.org/Plugin/Events) Joomla! guides.*